ice-stuff/ice-docs/ExperimentFiles.md

 ```

 iCE can pass additional arguments to runners, similarly to the way its done for
 tasks.
-Finally if a user runs an iCE experiment without specifying the task/runner
+Finally if a user runs an iCE experiment without specifying the
-name to execute, it will look for a `run` runner.
+task/runner name to execute, it will look for a `run` runner.

+### Parallel runners

+The user can enable parallel execution of every Fabric operation made within a
+parallel runner.
+To do so use the `@ice.ParallelRunner` annotation instead of
+the `Runner`.